 Parents in the district have many opportunities to participate in school-based PTO, varsity booster clubs and various volunteer programs.
 Parents are also invited to grade level parent orientations early in each school year where they meet their child's teachers as well as district-wide "Meet and Greet" sessions in each building.
 Parents are also invited to participate in parent advisory committees for Title I as well as district committees for Act 48 and Strategic Planning.

 Freeport Area School District has a total enrollment of approximately 2,000 students.
-Freeport offers a variety of experience classes in the Middle School, such as French, Spanish, and Industrial Technology Education.
-In addition to the regular curriculum, students in grades seven and eight have opportunities to join various clubs, chorus or band and to participate in interscholastic and intramural programs.
+Freeport offers a variety of courses and programs in the Middle School, such as French, Spanish, and Industrial Technology Education.
+In addition to the regular curriculum, students in Grades 7 and 8 have opportunities to join various clubs, chorus or band and to participate in interscholastic and intramural programs.
 The High School offers a progressive secondary program designed to meet the needs of all students.
 The curriculum is designed with honors, academic, and business/technology to meet the needs of the students.
-Students in grades 10, 11 and 12 are eligible to attend Lenape Vocational-Technical School.
-The High School also offers many electives in foreign language, technology/business education, industrial technology, home and consumer science, music, art, and television production.
+Students in Grades 11 and 12 are eligible to attend Lenape Technical School.
+The High School also offers many electives in foreign languages, technology/business education, industrial technology, home and consumer science, music, art, and television production.